lionel-rigoux/pandemic/_pages/install.md

 ---

 Pandemic comes in different versions which can be installed independently.
-Whichever solution you chose, you will need to have [Pandoc](https://github.com/jgm/pandoc/releases) (v2.1.1 or above) and [LaTeX](https://www.latex-project.org/get/) installed on your system.
+If you want to generate pdf files, you will also need a complete [LaTeX](https://www.latex-project.org/get/) installation on your system.

 **Command line tool**